Board Certified Expert in Criminal Trial Law

 Since graduating from law school and passing the Bar Exam, Matthew Lufrano has practiced exclusively as a criminal defense attorney and his sole focus has been defending the rights of the accused.
 Mr. Lufrano began his law career as an Assistant Public Defender in Jacksonville.
 As an APD, he hit the ground running, initially defending clients charged with misdemeanors before ultimately defending others facing felonies.
 Moreover, during his four-year tenure as an APD, Mr. Lufrano tried well over 60 cases to verdict on charges ranging from theft and DUI to first-degree murder.
 In 2012, Mr. Lufrano was named the Public Defender's Office Trial Attorney of the Year.

 Then in early 2014, Mr. Lufrano left the Public Defender's Office with his good friend and colleague Diana L. Johnson.
 Their goal was to form a criminal defense firm in Jacksonville that could represent a client at all three possible levels of criminal prosecution: pretrial, trial and appeal.
 It was out of this dream that Johnson and Lufrano, P.A. was born.
-Since the Birth of his firm Mr. Lufrano has continued to defend the accused throughout Northeast Florida and he was even elected to serve as a Board Member for the local chapter of the Florida Association of Criminal Defense Lawyers
+Since that time Mr. Lufrano has continued to defend the accused throughout Northeast Florida and in 2017 the Florida Bar recognized Mr. Lufrano as a Board Certified Expert in Criminal Trial Law.
+That same year Mr. Lufrano was also elected to serve as the President Elect for Jacksonville’s local chapter of the Florida Association of Criminal Defense Lawyers